jaiphgodfrey-cpu/Personal-Accountant/README.md

 ## Accounts

 Each account you own.
 Tap to see transaction history, income, expenses, and transfers.
 Liabilities are listed separately below assets.
-Net Worth = Total Assets minus Total Liabilities.
+Net Worth = Total Assets-Total Liabilities.

 ### Account Overdraft

-If a bank or mobile money account goes negative, the app automatically moves it to Liabilities — negative cash is money owed, not money owned.
-Cash and crypto accounts cannot go negative; they are zero-floored.
+If a bank or mobile money account goes negative, the app automatically moves it to Liabilities.
+Negative cash is money owed, not money owned.
+Cash and crypto accounts cannot go negative; they are zero floored.
 An overdrawn account returns to Assets once its balance is positive again.

 ## Transactions

 Every entry, newest first.
 Search by name, account, or category.
 Filter by date range and type.
 The summary bar shows totals for visible results.
-Double-tap any entry to edit it.
-Reconciliation adjustment entries are locked and show a read-only view when tapped.
+Double tap any entry to edit it.
+Reconciliation adjustment entries are locked and show a read only view when tapped.

 ### Transaction Types

 - **Income** adds money to an account.
 - **Expense** reduces it.
-- **Transfer** moves money between your accounts without changing total wealth — excluded from income and expense totals.
+- **Transfer** moves money between your accounts without changing total wealth excluded from income and expense totals.
-- **Loan Payment** reduces a liability and the account used to pay it — not counted as an expense.
+- **Loan Payment** reduces a liability and the account used to pay it, not counted as an expense.

 ## Liabilities